-Cycling is a good form of exercise, so it is not surprising that more than 80 million people in the United States have taken up bicycling for fun and as a mode of transportation.
+More than 80 million people in the United States have taken up bicycling for fun, exercise, and transportation.

-According to the Consumer Product Safety Commission (CPSC), more than 1.4 million cycling injuries were reported in 2012.
+According to the Consumer Product Safety Commission, more than 1.3 million cycling injuries were reported in 2014.

-In 2010, bruises and minor cuts were the leading types of injuries involving bicycles, followed by fractures, muscle strains, and sprains.
+Bruises and minor cuts are usually the leading types of injuries involving bicycles, followed by fractures, muscle strains, and sprains.
 However, serious injuries, including death, do occur.
 Some of the most common cycling injuries that orthopaedic surgeons treat include broken collar bones and wrists.

 To minimize your risk of injury while riding a bicycle:

-- Make sure it fits snugly but comfortably, and does not obstruct your vision.
+- Make sure the helmet fits snugly but comfortably, and does not obstruct your vision.

 - It should have a chin strap and buckles that stay securely fastened.